AmmuAnand/email_django/README.md

 # email_django
 this project handles register page with email confirmation mail.
-It does not include confirmation/active link generationn.
+It includes confirmation/active link generation and confirmation.